ymyke/tessa/DEVSYMBOLSNOTES.md

   hood?
 - Maybe the fact that the price functions now return PricePoint and PriceHistory types?
 - ((Maybe provide a comprehensive jupyter notebook as documentation?))
+- The usefulness of AssetType and CountryName types and how they enable autocomplete suggestions.

 # Interface-breaking updates